 I run two blogs, including this, as a side business.
 I earn a decent income from them, after paying taxes I am left with enough extra money to pay the monthly mortgage with additional principle.
 There’s almost no expense apart from the hosting fee and email software fee.
 I run the businesses with just above $40 a month.

 I listed the broad categories where your business can save money on without compromising the quality of service or products.

-It is possible to use these tips for your own company, or if you are looking for ways at how to raise money for charity, most of these elements can be used.
 While not all of the tips might be used for all businesses and non-profit organizations, each can take several of the tips to heart when growing a business.

 Look Over the Bills